-- 1. Prepare a report on any three school practices which foster the mental health of students in their practising schools. - 2.
+- 1. Prepare a report on any three school practices which foster the mental health of students in their practicing schools. - 2.
 Prepare a report on the learning difficulties faced by students in the school classrooms - 3.
-Conduct a survey on the leadership styles of select leaders in your neighbourhood
+Conduct interview with any two people of different leadership styles in your neighborhood ad prepare report.